 On a pilgrimage to the junkyard that took place about 1995 he was gone.
 The cars were gone.
 Most of the traces were gone.

 I tip my hat to irony, though.
 My daughter and son-in-law, who both work in Rockland, have just bought a house on Waterman Beach Road (February 2017).
 The back of their one-acre lot butts up to the back of Johnny Monroe’s emptied junkyard.
+The Thorndike Cemetery is just beyond their back yard.

 -David A. Woodbury-